Consumption, savings and investment: plan and multiply

 The problem of money "sitting" in the bank.

-Since interest rates on deposits rarely offset rising prices (inflation), money may retain its face value, but it loses real value.
+Since deposit interest rates rarely offset rising prices (inflation), money may retain its face value, but it loses real value..
 This means that more money will be needed to cover consumer expenses, leaving less for saving and investing.

 Therefore, in practice, leaving money idle for many years usually means gradual impoverishment.

-Investment: to protect and grow the real value of savings
+Investment: protecting and growing the real value of savings

 Investing consists of applying savings to assets with the potential to generate returns over time.